arackaf/micro-graphql-react/readme.md

 **A note on cache invalidation**

-This library will not automatically add metadata requests to your query, and attempt to update your cached results.
+This library will _not_ add metadata to your queries, and attempt to automatically update your cached entries from mutation results.
 The reason, quite simply, is because this is a hard problem, and no existing library handles it completely.
-Rather than try to solve this, you're given some simple primitives which will allow you to specify how given mutations should affect cached results.
+Rather than try to solve this, you're given some simple primitives which allow you to specify how given mutations should affect cached results.
 It's slightly more work, but it allows you to tailer your solution to your app's precise needs, and, given the predictable, standard nature of GraphQL results, composes well.
-Of course you can just turn client-side caching off, and run a network request each time, which, if you have a Service Worker set up, may not be too bad at all.
+Of course you can just turn client-side caching off, and run a network request each time, which, if you have a Service Worker set up, may not be too bad.
 This is all explained at length below.

 For more information on the difficulties of GraphQL caching, see [this explanation](./readme-cache.md)